HealthyPear/protopipe-grid-interface/README.rst

 Vagrant
 +++++++

-All users, regardless of their operative systems can use this interface via `Vagrant <https://www.vagrantup.com/>`_.
+All users, regardless of their operative systems, can use this interface via `Vagrant <https://www.vagrantup.com/>`_.

-The interface code comes with a *VagrantFile* which allows to adapt a virtual environment to the local setup.
+The interface code comes with a *VagrantFile* which allows to adapt the virtual environment to the local setup.

-Linux users are not required to use Vagrant, but they can.
+For Linux users is in not required to use Vagrant, but it is suggested.

 Singularity
 +++++++++++

 `Singularity <https://sylabs.io/docs/>`_ allows to use the DIRAC tools within the virtual environment.
-The vagrant box that you get comes with this software already.
+The vagrant box obtained by using the *VagrantFile* comes with this software already installed.

-Linux users that do not want to use *Vagrant* will have to install Singularity and edit their own setup environment.
+Linux users that do not want to use *Vagrant* will need Singularity installed on their systems and they will need to edit their own environment accordingly.
-The simplest solution is to use ``$HOME`` as a shared folder.
+In this case, the simplest solution is to use ``$HOME`` as a shared folder.

 Documentation
 -------------